Aghajari/AXPowerView/README.md

     app:state="POWER" />
 ```

 That's all you need!
-If you don't want the CircularProgressView to automatically start animating, omit the app:autoStart option and start it manually yourself:
+If you don't want the AXPowerView to automatically start animating, omit the app:autoStart option and start it manually yourself:

 ```java
 AXPowerView powerView = findViewById(R.id.powerView);